Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Clustering Analysis

 \section{Clustering Analysis}

-We estimate the auto correlation function of high-redshift quasar candidates by measuring the projected correlation function $\omega_p(r_p)$ of quasar candidates in two redshift bins.
-We then estimate their uncertainties and derive the corresponding real space correlation function $\xi(r)$, which is assumed to be a power-law function characterized by the correlation length ($r_0$) and power-law index ($\gamma$).
-The details are the following.
+We first estimate the auto correlation function of high-redshift quasars in Sec. \ref{subsec:wp}, by measuring the projected correlation function $\omega_p(r_p)$ of quasars in the two redshift bins.
+Meanwhile we estimate their uncertainties and derive the corresponding real space correlation function $\xi(r)$, which is assumed to be a power-law function characterized by the correlation length ($r_0$) and power-law index ($\gamma$).
+Then we derive the bias parameter in Sec. \ref{subsec:Bias}.
+The DMH mass and the duty cycle will be estimated based on the bias parameter in Sec. \ref{subsec:DMH Mass} and Sec. \ref{subsec:duty cycle}, respectively.